2023 lineup is in development!

 Mountain/Alpine environment - Special challenges related to the alpine environment: weather, altitude, sun exposure etc.

 The Canyons - Loose, slick, SHARP rock edges.
 Natural/bolt anchors.
 Down-climbing (slick rock).
+Specific hazards for certain canyons.

 Basic First Aid Skills - The skills every canyoneer should possess